Beyond Boundaries: The Power of Solution-Led Design in Healthcare

 Equally important was designing for staff efficiency and workflow.
 We collaborated directly with doctors, nurses, and other clinical personnel to determine the most effective layouts for both routine operations and emergency situations.
 Strategic placement of storage, clean supply rooms, and control spaces for the hybrid operating rooms allows clinicians to focus on patient care rather than logistics.
 Even floor patterns were carefully planned, aligned with table orientations for different procedures in multi-modality rooms, optimizing movement and workflow.
 These thoughtful design solutions streamline daily tasks, minimize unnecessary steps, and enable staff to operate efficiently in a complex, high-pressure environment.

 The resulting four-story, 12,000-square-foot addition is more than just extra space.
 It provides hybrid operating rooms, expanded inpatient units, and shell space for future growth.
 Each floor serves a distinct purpose, supporting both current healthcare demands and emerging technologies.
 The addition demonstrates that when design is guided by people, technology, and creativity, constraints are not limitations—they are opportunities.
-Every room, corridor, and detail contributes to better patient outcomes, enhanced staff efficiency, and a stronger sense of community, setting a new standard for hospital design in challenging environments.
+Every room, corridor, and detail contributes to better patient outcomes, enhanced staff efficiency, and a stronger sense of community; aligning with Northwell’s shift of Southside from a community hospital to a tertiary academic and teaching center.